Disintegration of technological capacity

 Nature

 The disintegration of technological capacity refers to the gradual decline or loss of a society's ability to develop, maintain, and utilize technology effectively.
 This phenomenon can result from various factors, including economic downturns, lack of investment in education and infrastructure, brain drain, and political instability.
 As technological skills and knowledge erode, innovation stagnates, leading to decreased competitiveness and productivity.
-This decline can hinder a nation's ability to address contemporary challenges, ultimately impacting economic growth, social development, and quality of life.
-Addressing this issue requires strategic investments in education, research, and sustainable practices to rebuild and enhance technological capabilities.
+This decline can hinder a nation's progress, exacerbate social inequalities, and diminish overall quality of life, ultimately threatening its economic and social stability.
+Addressing this issue requires strategic investments in education, research, and sustainable development.

 Claim